MrHeer/resume/public/resume_en_US.md

 #### Anwei Unicom Big Data

-- I was mainly responsible for maintaining the big data platform in this project, I developed a platform monitoring tool during the period, with the help of Huawei leaders, I was able to read the relevant data of the platform, then analyze the data through `Python`, and finally generate a web page, through this monitoring tool can greatly improve the efficiency of operation and maintenance
+- I was mainly responsible for maintaining the big data platform in this project, I developed a platform monitoring tool during the period, and with the help of Huawei leaders, I was able to read the relevant data of the platform, then analyze the data through `Python`, and generate a web page, through this monitoring tool can greatly improve the efficiency of operation and maintenance
-- Anhui Mobile asked me for a visual data page, and through self-learning `React` and `Ant Design`, I was able to develop the front-end page quickly.
-I also used `ECharts` to solve the data visualization requirement from the leader
+- Anhui Mobile asked me for a visual data page, and through self-learning `React` and `Ant Design`, I was able to develop the front-end page.
+I also used `ECharts` to solve the data visualization from the leader

 #### Hunan Mobile Crawler

 - Independent of the front-end development tasks, I worked with the back-end staff to keep the front and back separate through a `RESTful` style interface
-- Quickly developed the front-end interface using `Ant Design`.
+- Developed the front-end interface using `Ant Design`.

 ### Hunan Source Technology Development Co., Ltd ( 2018-01 ~ 2018-07 )